-The two approaches sketched in gray/black colors in Fig. RA1 indeed lead to severe transient effects within the JSBACH runs.
-In has not been possible to completely eliminate these effects, which are visible as a slightly higher initial melting rate in Figs. 2 and S7 in the manuscript.
-In Fig. RA2 we used the pmt_pre experiment (which was run with cyclic forcing) to quantify these effects by showing the average melting rate for each for the 24 year forcing cycles.
-In this experiment a small decrease in Sub-Sea Permafrost (SSPF) ice melting should be expected over time, since individual point may loose all SSPF ice.
-Despite this small effect, we take the SSPF ice melting from the average from cycle 8 (starting in 2018) to the end of the experiment as the best guess value for the "true" steady state melting rate corresponding to the preindustrial (or holocene) forcing.
+The two approaches sketched in gray/black colors in Fig. RB1 indeed lead to severe transient effects within the JSBACH runs.
+In has not been possible to completely eliminate these effects, which are visible as a slightly higher initial melting rate in Figs. 2 and S7 in the paper.
+In Fig. RB2 we used the pmt_pre experiment (which was run with cyclic forcing) to quantify these effects by showing the average melting rate for each for the 24 year forcing cycles.
+Though a small decrease in Sub-Sea Permafrost (SSPF) ice melting should be expected over time individual point may loose all SSPF ice, we take the SSPF ice melting from the average from cycle 8 (starting in 2018) to the end of the experiment as the best guess value for the "true" steady state melting rate corresponding to the preindustrial (or holocene) forcing.
 This average is about 7.4 km3/a.
-Indeed specially the first cycle (1850-1873) has a melting rate almost twice as high as this average, but already in the second the difference is much diminished (25% additional melting).
-The average additional melting during the first 7 cycles is about \sim 1.8 km3/a, only ~25% of the best guess.
+Indeed specially the first cycle (1850-1873) has a melting rate almost zwice as high as this average, but already in the second the difference is much diminished (25% additional melting).
+In total the additional melting in the first 7 cycles is about ~1.8 km3/a only 25% on top of the best guess.
 For comparison the peak melting in pmt_ssp585 is >100 km3/a.
-Calculating the average melting rates from the pmt sspXXX experiments for the same 24 year intervals reveals that these exceeds those of pmt_pre already for the third "cycle", i.e. from the year 1898 (not shown), indicating that the climatic signal from here on exceeds the initial "noise".
+Calculating the average melting rates from the pmt_sspXXX experiments for the same 24 year intervals reveals that these exceeds those of pmt_pre already for the third "cycle", i.e. from the year 1898 (not shown), indicating that the climatic signal from here on exceeds the initial "noise".
 Since our focus is on the inter-SSP differences (after 2010), these transient effects have been considered unimportant, but of course deserve to be mentioned in the discussion in the revised manuscript.

-Fig. RA2: SSPF ice melting in the pmt_pre experiments averaged over each 24 year forcing cycle.
+Fig. RB2: SSPF ice melting in the pmt_pre experiments averaged over each 24 forcing cycle.
 Each point mark the average of one forcing cycle.
 Gray hatch is the mean +/- two standard deviations of the melting from 2018 (forcing cycle 8) to the end of the experiment (to the right of the vertical line).